-When you are in Montello, you'll notice that it is more blue-collar than most other communities in America.
-40.16% of Montello’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Montello is a blue-collar town, with 40.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Montello is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Montello who work in office and administrative support (10.92%), teaching (6.82%), and sales jobs (6.63%).

-Montello is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Montello does not have a public transit system used by locals to get to and from work.

 In Montello, just 11.29% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.